wp-plugins/wp-symposium-toolbar/readme.txt

 * Change: Toolbar tab, option to force the display of the WP Toolbar for logged-in users, and hide the checkbox "Show Toolbar while viewing site" at the WP Profile page
 * Change: Custom Menus, add an error message when the same menu is being displayed for a given role on different locations
 * Change: make translatable the error string displayed when the admin leaves the page without saving
-* Bugfix: Styles, dropdown menus highlighted items inheriting from others for colour when no specific colour set
+* Bugfix: Styles, dropdown menus highlighted items inheriting colour from normal ones when no specific colour set
 * Bugfix: Styles, preview mode, font shadow not removed whenever H or V are unset, both for Toolbar and Dropdown menus
-* Bugfix: Styles, preview mode, borders "default" not working
+* Bugfix: Styles, preview mode, Toolbar borders "default" not working when coming from another, saved value

 = 0.20.0. =